 Serve the pasta hot with plenty of crunchy breadcrumbs.

-It’s better to eat pasta with sardines freshly made, hot and with the toasted breadcrumbs still crispy.
+It's better to eat Pasta con le Sarde freshly made, hot and with the toasted breadcrumbs still crispy.

-In any case, should it be left over, you can store the pasta with sardines tightly closed in a food container and keep it in the refrigerator for up to one day.
+In any case, should it be left over, you can store the Pasta con le Sarde tightly closed in a food container and keep it in the refrigerator for up to one day.

-Pan-fried pasta with sardines: you can pan-fry pasta with sardines with a drizzle of oil.
+- Pan-fried: you can pan-fry Pasta con le Sarde with a drizzle of oil.

-Baked pasta with sardines: or put the pasta with sardines in an baking pan.
+- Baked: or put the Pasta con le Sarde in an baking pan.
 Sprinkle with a little breadcrumbs and add a drizzle of oil.
 Bake at 200°C (390°F) for 10 minutes.

 Either way, the pasta will turn out crispy and golden.
 Although these are methods for not wasting leftovers, the result is really tasty and appetizing!

-Pasta with sardines and wild fennel is a traditional dish from Palermo, but it is also prepared in Messina, Catania, Trapani, Syracuse, and Agrigento.
+Pasta con le Sarde and wild fennel is a traditional dish from Palermo, but it is also prepared in Messina, Catania, Trapani, Syracuse, and Agrigento.
+As is the case with many traditional Italian recipes, each family has its own version and each has its own originality.

 However, the basic ingredients are always the same in each variant: fresh sardines, wild fennel, raisins, pine nuts and breadcrumbs.
+In general, variations of Pasta con le Sarde fall into two main groups.

-Pasta con le sarde “in bianco” (white), that is, without tomato and with saffron, and pasta con le sarde rossa (red), with the addition of tomato.
+- Pasta con le sarde "in bianco" (white): that is, without tomato and with saffron.

-In some areas, especially in the Trapani area, it’s also common to add anchovies in oil to the onion soffritto.
+The latter is more common in the Agrigento areas.
+Sometimes both tomato paste and saffron are added.
+In some areas, especially in the Trapani area, it's also common to add anchovies in oil to the onion soffritto.

-Vegetarian Variant: “Pasta con le Sarde a Mare”.
+"Pasta con le Sarde a Mare"

+There is also a vegetarian variation: "Pasta con le Sarde a mare" (in the sea).
 This name comes from the sharp irony of the Sicilian people.

 It’s a dish belonging to the cucina povera of the past, prepared in times of “lean” in Sicily.
 When fishermen would return with empty nets.

-Pasta with sardines and wild fennel: Pasta di San Giuseppe
+Pasta di San Giuseppe

 Although it’s possible to cook this recipe year-round, Sicilians consider it a seasonal dish, to be eaten between March and September.